maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 == Changelog ==

 The full changelog can be found in the plugin's directory.
 Recent entries:

+= 3.1.2 =
+* TWEAKED: added new filters yasr_custom_loader and yasr_custom_loader_url to customize loader
+* FIXED: better ajax response when data is imported from another plugin

 = 3.1.1 =
 * FIXED:  Rich snippets fix for "Product itemType".
 See [#1](https://github.com/Dudo1985/Yet-Another-Stars-Rating/issues/1).